fuzzbian/marauders_map/example/README.md

 2. Add the path to were you installed AFLGo to fuzz.sh (there is a big comment at the beginning of the script, can't miss it).

-3. Run the fuzz script on the SUT: ´sh fuzz.sh SUT.c´
+3. Run the fuzz script on the SUT: `sh fuzz.sh SUT.c`